- 23/09/2023

 Take a Tuk-Tuk

-Traveling to both the Red and Grey Deserts costs 60,000 COP per person (approx. 15 USD).
+Traveling to both the Red and Grey Deserts costs 60000 COP (≈ 14 USD).
 This fee covers a 2-4 hour tour, during which the driver will take you to the viewpoints and wait for your return from the hike.
-If you’d like to include a visit to the Xilopalos trail, there is an additional charge of 30,000 COP (approx. 8 USD) per person.
+If you’d like to include a visit to the Xilopalos trail, there is an additional charge of 30000 COP (≈ 7 USD) per person.

 We’ve also heard that there are tuk-tuk drivers in Villavieja who speak English and can provide you with a private guided tour.
 If you’re interested in learning more about the area and its attractions, you can inquire about this option.